gkdjldgs/Pumpkins/README.md

 THE THEME

-This weeks theme was spooky, and I followed this by overall having a pumpkin as the main character and the setting taking place during halloween.
-Also some of the ending are very spooky, a bit of a horror to them(no jumpscares though)
+This weeks theme is grid, to comply with the theme, I added a seperate scene for the player to view the endings they've experienced.
+This is displayed in a graph that shows the choices the player made to make to reach an ending.
+Cause graphs are in a grid.

 MAKING OF THE GAME